cgpalmer/ms4/README.md

 Back-end

 1. Python
-2. MongoDB Atlas
+2. Sqlite 3 in development
+3. Postgres in deployment

 Frameworks

-1. Materialize 1.0.0
+1. Bootstrap 4
-2. Flask
+2. Django
-3. Jinja
-4. jQuery
+3. jQuery
+4. Sqlite 3 in development
+5. Postgres in deployment

+Other dependencies include:
++ Pillow
++ White Noise

+Of course, a full list can be found at [requirements.](requirements.txt)

 ___